Course Title: Thesis 3

 On successful completion of this course students should be able to:

-- Articulate and justify your research progress and stage of data collection in a presentation.
+- Articulate and justify your research progress and stage of data collection.

 - Demonstrate a sound understanding of data analysis principles, including rationale for choices.